Characters who have appeared in several films of the James Bond franchise.

 - Police Are Useless: Subverted in Live and Let Die.
 Were it not for Bond ramping over his boat and providing a distraction, he would have successfully arrested Adam.
 The rest of the time, he's just understandably out of his depth.

 - Politically Incorrect Hero: His use of the term "Black Russians" to describe Kananga's minions who are pursuing Bond in his boat isn't exactly racially sensitive.
+In addition, he refers to the people of Thailand as "pointy heads."

 - Put on a Prison Bus: The very last time he's seen, he's taken in custody by the Thai police.